laserman120/SOTF-Mod-LootRespawnControl/README.md

 * **Purpose:** This option is for debugging and troubleshooting.
 It logs various events, including pickups, deletions, networking, conditions, and error handling.
 * **Performance:** Enabling logging can cause performance issues when using tools like Unity Explorer with the console enabled.
 It is recommended to keep logging disabled during normal gameplay.
 * **Bug Reporting:** If you encounter a bug or unexpected issue, enable logging, reproduce the issue, and include the log file with your bug report.
 For networking issues like desyncs, both the host and client should provide log files.
+* **Log entries created by LRC:** Each line created by Loot Respawn Control will begin with [LRC] to avoid confusion with other mods.
 * **Log File Location:** `Sons Of The Forest\_Redloader\Latest.log`

 ## Debug Commands